nyaruku/osu-Tracker/README.md

  My own version of an osu!
 Tracker.
  Made in C/C++

- PROJECT IS WIP (NOT FUNCTIONING RIGHT NOW)
+ PROJECT IS WorkInProgress (NOT FUNCTIONING RIGHT NOW) (feel free to PR, if u want)

 # Implemented
 - Windows Support, GDI+